Every free basic convex semi-algebraic set has an LMI representation: Convexity and the Invertibility Set

-This section contains proofs of two facts about a convex \ncboL semi-algebraic set $\cD_p.$ First, it is in fact an open matrix convex set; and second, if $p\in\cP^{\dddd}$, then membership in $\cD_p$ and its boundary is determined by compressions to subspaces of dimension at most $\nu=\delta\sum_{0}^d g^j.$
+This section contains proofs of two facts about the convex graded set $\cD_p.$ First, it is in fact an open matrix convex set (see Definition \ref{def:matrix-convex} below); and second, membership in $\cD_p$ and its boundary is determined by compressions to subspaces of dimension at most $\nu=\delta\sum_{0}^d g^j.$ (Recall, $p$ is $\dd\times \dd$ matrix-valued, $d$ is the degree of $p$, and $g$ is the number of variables.)